Operators/swipes-view-android/README.md

 Automating Swipes
 ---------------

-The SwipesView can supercede the finger swipe programatically, ideally through a button click or command:
+The SwipesView can swipe programatically as well, ideally through a button click (or some other action):

 	Button swipeLeftButton = new Button(context);
 	swipeLeftButton.setOnClickListener(new View.OnClickListener() {